FAQ

 6. What procedures will I learn during residency?

-You will be trained in outpatient procedures: colposcopy, exercise stress tests, flexible sigmoidoscopy, skin biopsies, toenail removals, joint injections/aspirations, etc. You will also receive training in procedures such as central line placement, intubation, thoracentesis, C-Sections and circumcision.
-Outpatient procedures are emphasized because of the nature of typical outpatient family practice.
-If you are interested in getting extra experience in inpatient procedures there are plenty of opportunities for further training.
+You will be trained in outpatient procedures such as colposcopy, exercise stress tests, circumcisions/neonatal procedures, IUD insertion, skin biopsies, toenail removals, joint injections/aspirations, etc. Other opportunities are available to receive training in procedures such as central line placement, intubation, thoracentesis and C-Sections.
+Outpatient procedures are emphasized following the nature of a typical outpatient family practice.
+If you are interested in getting extra experience for inpatient procedures, there are plenty of opportunities for further training with an elective in procedure clinic or simply asking an attending if they would allow you to join in on procedures in their private clinics.
+Our current residents are also working on creating a vasectomy clinic, demonstrating our program's commitment to the implementation of suggestions for improvement.

 7. What is the inpatient medicine experience like?

-Inpatient Medicine consists of a team of 6-7 in addition to the RIC, including 1-2 other seniors.
-Maximum number of patients is 28, including ICU.
+Inpatient Medicine consists of a team that includes two RICs that are RESIII residents in charge who split coverage each day.
+There are two RESII residents who function to help the team with admissions and help teach and guide RES1s.
+There are also four RES1 residents.
+One psychiatry intern from TMC Hospital Hil functions as a full member of the team.
+This structure part of a continuous improvement process based directly on resident feedback and suggestions.
 There is one Family Medicine and an Internal Medicine attending.
-The majority of the patients are without PCP or ours.
 Each morning we pre-round, then do walk rounds starting in the ICU at 0830.
 We end rounding in Radiology to review any new films.
-At bedside, residents present their patients to the attending, the team sees the patient, and as a team we create our plan of care.
+At bedside, residents present their patient, the team sees the patient and as a team we create our plan of care.
 Patient care & management is a collaborative effort that is headed by the resident.
-Everyone is required to attend noon conference.
 The afternoons are for following up on tests, radiology, consults, discharging patients or clinic.
 New admissions are accepted throughout the day.

 8. Is the program family friendly?

 Absolutely!
-First, we have lots of time off which lets you do things with your family.
-We all work hard while we are here, but then leave work at work, go home and enjoy our families in our off time.
-Our program is a good mix of single and married residents, and families.
+We all work hard while we are here, but the goal is to leave work at work so we can go home and enjoy our families in our off time.
+Our program is a good mix of single and married residents.
 Most of our gatherings are designed to include families and we all work together to help out when family emergencies arise.
-Residents are able to stay active in their children's lives, get married, have babies and a full life outside of residency while still learning.
+Residents are able to stay active in their children's lives, get married, have babies (we average 2-5 new babies a year) and a full life outside of residency while still learning.
+The program even offers a Maternity/Paternity Care Rotation so new parents can take time bonding with new additions to the family.
+We put the "Family" in Family Medicine!